hai-vr/XYVR/README-SECURITY.md

 To facilitate audits of this project, I have documented areas of concern.

+## Basics

+This application uses Microsoft WebView2 on Windows, and Photino on Linux.

+It consists of a .NET backend and a React frontend, both of which are hosted locally.
+- The backend establishes connections to the various APIs of the different social VR apps using a combination of HTTP requests, Websockets, and SignalR.
+- The frontend communicates with the backend using .NET integration facilities through Microsoft WebView2 or Photino, depending on the variant of the application.
+- The frontend does not communicate with the social VR apps, except for fetching thumbnail images.
+- There is no XYVR server on the Internet; all operations are done by the users' local machine, and the data is stored on the users' local machine.

 ## URLs in use

 All URLs that are used to perform requests to external services are gathered into one single file: [AuditUrls.cs](audit-urls/AuditUrls.cs)